tibetan-nlp/annodoc/index.md

 but abbreviating them to one character.
 As for closed class words, we include only those categories - determiners, numerals, and pronouns - which can "head" a noun phrase in the absence of a head noun.
-Other closed class categories - such as case markers (`ADP`) - never occur on their own, and therefore for the purposes of predicate-argument annotation, their tags may be omitted from the UI.
+Other closed class categories - such as `ADP` - never occur on their own, and therefore for the purposes of predicate-argument annotation, their tags may be omitted from the UI.

-By excluding closed class function words such as case markers (`ADP`) and converbs (`SCONJ`), the above approach is unable to capture the manner in which a predicate's arguments are introduced, and therefore incapable of profiling the valency of a predicate, or its change in valency over time.
+By excluding closed class function words such as `ADP` and `SCONJ`, the above approach is unable to capture the manner in which a predicate's arguments are introduced, and therefore incapable of profiling the valency of a predicate, or its change in valency over time.
 Therefore, it is also necessary to add dependency relations between these function